xerolinux/XeroSite/docs/projects/cosmic-script.md

 Also, for whatever reason, if you do not install **nVidia** drivers n include required *kernel modules* the whole UI glitches out, crashes and hangs on *EGL Error*.
 Now, I haven't tested it on an **Intel** or **AMD** machine so dunno about those.

-Finally will have to add some sort of *Hardware Checker* that will make the script check for compatible hardware before it moves on.
+Finally I have added a sort of *Hardware Checker* that will make the script check for compatible hardware before it moves on.
 In case of incompatibility, it should notify and exit.

 ### Wrapping up

 That's it for now.
 If you would like to help out so we can bring it to the public, you are more than welcome to.
 Especially when it comes to the *Hardware Checker* part.
-You can fond the code >> [**Here**](https://github.com/xerolinux/xero-plasma/blob/main/xero-cosmic.sh){:target="_blank"}
+You can fond the code >> [**Here**](https://github.com/xerolinux/xero-plasma/blob/main/xero-cosmic.sh){:target="_blank"}.
+This thing can become something awesome !

 Cheers !